Socketlike/SpotifyModal/README.md

       - Repeat all SVG path: `repeat-all-path`
       - Repeat one SVG path: `repeat-one-path`

+# Known issues

+- Leaving Spotify inactive for an hour or so will make the controls stop working until you manually update the player state in the Spotify app
+- The progress bar can (and quite literally) freeze when renderer freezes (i.e. switching channels when system / renderer is under heavy load), causing progress bar inaccuracy
+- The modal can fade out at random when the player state updates (pre-better-codebase bug)
+- The title element does not play the scrolling animation (when it's supposed to) on Discord startup, instead it cuts out (ellipsis)

 # Miscellaneous

 - Right clicking on the cover art copies the currently playing album URL, if there's any